Anshler/Plant_reminder/README.md

 - Virtual pet interaction with each plant using ChatGPT, diversed personality
 - Detailed plant information lookup from Vietnam Plant Data Center

 Server is down so all functions are down.
-Only Windows port is usable (as in, start the screen), android version is totally broken.
+Only Windows port is usable (as in, start the screen), Android version is totally broken.